JaredLBailey/JaredLBailey.github.io/_posts/2025-11-01-Imitation-Learning.md

 - less variation in data collection (help convergence)
 - more episodes (increase examples to learn from)

-With a sterile setup and an intentionally overfit training run, the robot performed consistent pick-and-place.
+With a sterile setup and an intentionally overfit training run, the robot performed better on the pick-and-place task.
+This gave me confidence to proceed to using scissors.

 ## Phase 3 — Final Deployment (Creative Scissors Pipeline)